whatwg/html/TEAM.md

 Each change needs to result in a single commit on the master branch, with no merge commits.
 The green squash and merge button is OK to use, but be sure to tidy up the commit message per [guidelines for writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).

 For normative changes, ask for a [web-platform-tests](https://github.com/w3c/web-platform-tests) PR if testing is practical and not overly burdensome.
+Aim to merge both PRs at the same time.
+If one PR is approved but the other needs more work, add the `do not merge yet` label.

-If a follow up issue is filed, add the `html` label.
+If a follow-up issue is filed, add the `html` label.

 ### Fetching and reviewing pull requests from forks